sachinsaraswat/springframework/basic/printer/Readme.md

-An Example for Dependency injection, spring boot application and command line runner with sample property value.
+An Example for spring framework Dependency injection, spring boot application and command line runner with sample property value.